 In 2015, Bob was elected to the ACTRU strategy group as Queanbeyan’s nominated representative where he undertook a study into the balance of the competition.

 Currently, Bob is on the Brumbies nomination committee which looks at the Brumbies board composition and recommends candidates for the board.

-Queanbeyan also has a long list of deceased members including Bill Woodger, Peter Morton, Graham Gordon, Charles Murphy and Col Maxwell.
+Queanbeyan also has a long list of deceased members including Bill Woodger, Peter Morton, Graham Gordon and Col Maxwell.